elasticdeeplearning/edl/doc/boss_tutorial.md

 the cluster is available, for the other approach, you can contact the administrator to fetch the configuration file.

 ### Deploy EDL Components

+**NOTE**: there is only one EDL controller in a Kubernetes cluster, so if you're using a public cluster, you can skip this step.

 1. (Optional) Configure RBAC for EDL controller so that it would have the cluster admin permission.